naruto-rfp/naruto/README.md

 <b>Features</b> -->

-- Home feed has sporting events and posts, they have the ability to interact with posts with comments or cheers (likes)
+- Home feed has sporting events and posts, users have the ability to interact with posts with comments or cheers (likes)
 - Search bar that will navigate users to the appropriate profile or team they are interested in

 Built by <a href="https://github.com/KevZhang11">Kevin Zhang</a>